marthagriggs9/sqlalchemy-challenge/README.md

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps you need to take to accomplish the task.

 ## Analyze and Explore Climate Data
+Files [^1].
+[^1]: The file named [climate_starter.ipynb](https://github.com/marthagriggs9/sqlalchemy-challenge/blob/main/SurfsUp/climate_starter.ipynb) contains the code used for the Precipitation and Stations Analysis.
+The file name [hawaii.app.py](https://github.com/marthagriggs9/sqlalchemy-challenge/blob/main/SurfsUp/hawaii_app.py) contains the code used for the API Landing Page.
 #### Reflect Tables into SQLAlchemy ORM
 To connect to the SQLite database, the SQLAlchemy function `create_engine()` was used.
 ```ruby